Shiwansh2601/Leetcode-DSA-Problems/README.md

 🔹 To stay consistent with my **DSA preparation**
 🔹 To track and reflect on my **problem-solving growth**
-🔹 To build a clean, structured archive of **optimized solutions**
+🔹 To build a clean archive of **optimized solutions**
 🔹 To help others with **reference-ready code and ideas**

 ---

 ## 📦 What’s Inside?

 - ✅ Solutions to LeetCode problems (Java / C++ / Python)
-- ✅ Categorized folders based on DSA topics (e.g., Arrays, Strings, Trees)
+- ✅ Automatically pushed using LeetHub
 - ✅ Clean and readable code with comments
 - ✅ Regularly updated after each submission
 - ✅ Focused on efficiency, clarity, and correctness

 ---